drsimonj/twidlr/README.md

 twidlr is an R package that exposes data.frame-first, formula-second, versions of modelling functions.
 All modelling functions exposed by twidlr are of the following format:

 > model\_function(data = data.frame, formula = y ~ ...)

+twidlr gets its name from the "tilde", often called a "twiddle", used in R formulas.